gmcninch-tufts/2024-Sp-Math087/course-assignments/MidRep1--2024-02-16--solution.md

 Atlanta    -> Demand    :   150.00
 ```

+## Assessment in LA

-In this case, the strike is $150 more costly -- raising our costs to
+Comparing the two LA scenarios,, the strike imposes $150 more shipping
+costs -- raising our costs to $6,050 -- than the demand scenario --
-$6,050 -- than the demand scenario -- which only raises our costs to
+which only raises our costs to $5,900.
-$5,900.

 So unless there are relevant issues not considered here, we should
 probably agree to the LA workers demands.

 # Houston potential strike scenario

-We now model the same situation as contemplated in LA, but instead for
+We must now consider the same situation just contemplated in LA, but
-the city Houston.
+for the city Houston.

-## Meeting worker demands
+## Demand scenario

-We model the shipping costs and the relay costs with new functions, as
+Once again, we model the shipping costs and the relay costs with new
-follows:
+functions.
+This time, we double the shipping rate on routes *to* Houston:

 ``` python
 def Houston_demand_ship_costs(f,t):